-Once a good male has been found, either a bait will be put out or a stalk will be made if the croc is on the shore.
+Once a good male has been found, either a bait will be put out (usually a hippo) or a stalk will be made if the crocodile is on the shore.
 A basking croc is a prime candidate for a stalk, as that is when they are at their most vulnerable.
 Bait will be chained up near the basking site and blood and entrails will be thrown into the water.

 Shot Placement for Crocodiles

-No other game animal on the planet requires such precise first shot placement.
-Only two shots are effective in anchoring a Crocodile; a shot placed into his golf ball sized brain or one that hits the spinal column just behind the head.

 Hunting crocodiles requires precise shot placement, and an accurate, scoped rifle is an absolute must.
 Do not try to take on crocodile with an open-sighted rifle under any circumstances.
+Only two shots are effective in anchoring a Crocodile; a shot placed into his golf ball sized brain or one that hits the spinal column just behind the head.

 Large crocodiles are truly enormous, and will break up all but the best of bullets.
-Only premium soft-points should be considered when hunting crocs.
+Only premium soft-points should be considered when hunting crocodiles.
 Some pros suggest solids for the tough bone structure of a really big croc, but today’s premium bullets are capable of killing the largest of crocs, provided they are shot with an adequate cartridge.

 I have tackled big crocs with my 7mm magnum, which is fine for the brain shot, but the .375 is a better choice for the neck shot, and probably the best choice for a really big crocodile.
 As always, consult your P.H. on caliber selection prior to your trip and heed his advice on what gun and ammo to pack for this unique safari.

-Bowhunting Shot Placement
+Bowhunting Shot Placement for Crocodiles

 If your arrow hits a bit high, it will still be solidly in the lungs, and if you are a tad low you will hit the heart.
+When you shoot a croc through the lungs they quickly crawl out of the water so they don’t drown.
+A lung shot crocodile is easily recovered.
 A shot just behind the shoulder as if you are shooting a North American animal misses everything.